Dawido69929/project20502/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+Remember to add your own firebase and clerk middleware and API keys
 ## Learn More

 To learn more about Next.js, take a look at the following resources: